-In 1960 a permanent gliding site was established at Omarama Station 4 km south of Omarama town.
-This airfield known as “Wardells” is still operated by the South Canterbury Gliding Club during holiday periods.
+In 1958 a permanent gliding site was established at Omarama Station 4 km south of Omarama town.
+This airfield known as “Wardells” was until recently operated by the South Canterbury Gliding Club during holiday periods.

 The future for the Omarama Airfield

 Since then development has accelerated.
 Three roll in roll out hangars with subsequent extensions have been built.
 The hangars are owned by private companies subscribed to by clubs and glider pilots.